Oh, Canada (film): Plot

 It becomes clear that Leo abandoned his wife and son when fleeing to Canada.
 In voiceover, presumably recorded by Malcolm for his documentary, an adult Cornel explains that he did not see his father for 30 years.
 To save her husband's reputation, Emma tries to stop the interview, explaining that Leo is mentally unstable due to his illness and use of prescription fentanyl.
 However, Leo and Malcolm—who realizes he has a Leo-style exposé on his hands—both insist on continuing.

 Leo recalls more embarrassing moments from his past: he stole from a family friend who gave him a job after he dropped out of college; seduced both Diana and Emma while teaching them; cheated on his first wife while she was pregnant; and lied to the public about visiting Cuba.
 Emma recalls that when an adult Cornel introduced himself to his father at a film festival, Leo harshly told him that he had no son to avoid embarrassment.
 Emma met with Cornel privately, but declined his request to stay in touch, preferring to avoid reminders of her husband's past.

 Leo revisits his final drive to the Canadian border.
 He visits his old friend Stanley, and is dismayed to hear that moving to Vermont did not revitalize Stanley’s painting career.
 That evening, Leo is informed that Alicia miscarried.
 Even so, he accepts when Stanley's wife Gloria (whom Stanley admits cheating on) sexually propositions him that night.

 Emma ends the interview when Leo begins to die.
-Malcolm's assistant plants a hidden camera to record his last words: "Oh, Canada," after the national anthem.
+Malcolm's assistant plants a hidden camera to record his last words: "Oh, Canada", after the national anthem.

 Leo remembers dodging the draft by pretending to be gay, meaning that he left America for other reasons.
-(Note: In any event, the fact that Leo was a married father would have significantly lowered his chances of being drafted, at least until the draft rules were revised in 1970.)
 His mind flickers to the moment he crossed the Canadian border.
 His younger self raises his arms to the sun and walks to a new life.